henniferkay/tbUS/README.md

 Different combinations of linear regression models were fitted and compared based on performance metrics including R-squared, Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and standard deviation.

-We provided full code and modeling process in `linear_reg_cases.ipynb`.
+We provided full code and model selection process in `linear_reg_cases.ipynb`.

 ### Results
 We found that splitting the TB case data into testing and training sets and accounting for time lags produced the most optimal model (smallest MSE).